WPMedia/news-theme-css/scss/homepage.md

-# News Theme CSS
+# Theme CSS
 ## Overview
 This is the CSS framework for the Fusion News Theme.
-It is what it is.

-### Commands:
-    "scss-watch": "node-sass --watch scss -o css",
-    "build": "node-sass scss -o css",
-    "build-guide": "kss --config ./kss-config.json"

 ### Usage as a dependency:
-1. Import as an NPM dependency.
+1. Import as an NPM dependency in your blocks repo.
-2. @import scss/index.scss and over-ride any variables or convert them to theme placeholders

-### View the styleguide
-Open styleguide/index.html
+2. Set the following in the feature pack's blocks.json:
+    `"cssImport": "~@wpmedia/news-theme-css/scss/index",`
+    Fusion will then inject this import into all your block's scss files...so you do not need to import it.